clpd-droid/better-gemini-cli/README.md

 > @database Run a query to find inactive users
 ```

-See the [MCP Server Integration guide](./docs/tools/mcp-server.md) for setup
+See the [MCP Server Integration guide](./docs/tools/mcp-server.md) for manual
-instructions.
+setup instructions.

 ## 🤝 Contributing